boblauer/cachegoose/README.md

 Record
   .find({ some_condition: true })
-  .cache(30) // The number of seconds to cache the query in Redis.
-Defaults to 1 minute.
+  .cache(30) // The number of seconds to cache the query.
+Defaults to 60 seconds.
   .exec(function(err, records) {
     ...
   });